• Facebook

 Measuring flour.

 Some recipes do call for all purpose flour for bread-making.
 The result of this type of bread is usually lighter and fluffier.
-Check this bread roll recipes with all purpose flour.
+Check this bread roll recipe with all purpose flour.

 What's gluten?